 And so on.

 I really don’t know what I’m going to do next.
-I am setting up an Etsy store for my clip art, planners, and other digital products that will fit in over there.
+I am thinknig of setting up an Etsy store for my clip art, planners, and other digital products that will fit in over there.
 I hope that will help replace one of the other income streams that has dried up to a trickle.

 Maybe God has something else for me to do.
 I don’t know.
 There are so many people online now vying for attention.
 For a long time I thought I had a unique perspective to offer, but right now I just feel lost in a flood of monopolies and bureaucracies over which I have no control.